sphinx-protocol/sphinx-core/README.md

-# starkx-core
+# sphinx-core

-This repo contains the core contracts for Stark X.
+This repo contains the core contracts for Sphinx.

-Please see [here](https://github.com/stark-dex) for a description of the project.
+Please see [here](https://github.com/sphinx-dex) for a description of the project.